weiwei-wch/SDBOLD_MP/full_analysis_pipeline.md

 ```

 ## step 3 decoding the disruption pattern
-the gene-PLSC has a fully documented pipeline in https://github.com/SarahMorgan/Morphometric_Similarity_SZ/blob/master/Gene_analyses.md,
+the gene-PLSC has a fully documented pipeline in https://github.com/SarahMorgan/Morphometric_Similarity_SZ/blob/master/Gene_analyses.md

-the symptom-PLSC can also be conducted as gene-PLSC,
+the symptom-PLSC can also be conducted as gene-PLSC

 so here we only show the pipeline of decoding the pattern with neurosynth cognitive terms and neurotransmiiter map (neuromaps)

 notice that this pipeline is performed under python